Skip to main content

 How It Works

 The pool holds PT and SY.
 PT trades at a discount determined by the implied APY pricing formula — as maturity approaches, PT price converges to 1 (redeemable at par).
 Ticks are keyed by APY scaled by 10^6, not price levels.
 A tick key of 80000 means 8% APY.
 LPs choose a tick range to concentrate their liquidity in, and swaps route through active liquidity at the current tick.
-See Core Concepts for the tick formula.
-YT doesn’t exist directly in the pool — buying or selling YT requires flash swaps that temporarily borrow tokens from the pool, strip or merge through the Core vault, and repay within the same transaction.
+See Technical Concepts for the tick formula.
+YT does not exist directly in the pool — buying or selling YT requires flash swaps that temporarily borrow tokens from the pool, strip or merge through the Core vault, and repay within the same transaction.
 For example, buying YT flash-borrows SY, strips it into PT + YT, sells the PT back through the CLMM, and uses the proceeds to repay the borrow.
 The wrapper instructions (ixWrapperBuyYt, ixWrapperSellYt) handle this in a single transaction.

 Fee Structure